igorkry/tnt4j-streams/README.md

 `access.log` is sample Apache access log file depicting some HTTP server activity.

-**NOTE:** records in this file are from year `2004` e.g., `07/Mar/2004`, so then getting events data in [JKool Cloud](https://www.jkoolcloud.com/) please do not forget to just to dashboard time frame to that period!
+**NOTE:** Records in this file are from year `2004`, e.g. `07/Mar/2004`, so when sending the events data to [JKoolCloud](https://www.jkoolcloud.com/), please do not forget to adjust the dashboard time frame to that period!

 Sample stream configuration:
 ```xml